 The world of digital skills training is not just in English.
 There are plenty of courses available for learners to access in their first language.
 My previous blog post has a list.
 If you know of any more, I’d be happy to add them!

-I recently sent out a survey (click here to take it, there’s still time) on how English Language Teachers use drawings in the classroom.
+I recently sent out a survey on how English Language Teachers use drawings in the classroom.
 I was a little surprised to discover a belief that drawings work best in live classes.
 I would like to lay this myth to rest.

 There are a few ways you can draw online.